microsoft/EdgeML/README.md

 bzip2 -d usps.t.bz2
 mv usps train.txt
 mv usps.t test.txt
+mkdir ProtoNNResults
 cd <EDGEML_ROOT>
 ```
 This will create a sample train and test dataset, on which
 you can train and test Bonsai and ProtoNN algorithms.
+As specified, we create an output folder for ProtoNN.
+Bonsai on the other hand creates its own output folder.
 For instructions to actually run the algorithms, see [Bonsai Readme](docs/README_BONSAI_OSS.md) and [ProtoNN Readme](docs/README_PROTONN_OSS.ipynb).

 ### Makefile flags